X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

   * If the A register is 3, the kernal loads into VRAM, starting from $10000 + the specified starting address.

 (On the C64, if A is greater than or equal to 1, the kernal performs a verify)

+For loads into the banked RAM area.
+The current RAM bank (in location `$00`) is used as the start point for the load along with the supplied address.
+If the load is large enough to advance to the end of banked RAM (`$BFFF`), the RAM bank is automatically advanced, and the load continues into the next bank starting at `$A000`.

+After the load, if .C is set, an error occurred and .A will contain the error code.
+If .C is clear, .X/.Y will point to the address of final byte loaded + 1.

+Note: One does not need to call `CLOSE` after `LOAD`.

 ---